iamukn/movie-listing-api/README.md

    Add the SECRET_KEY environment variable

 5. **Run the database migrations (if you use any production level database):**
-    - This project used Sqlite3, so migration isn't needed
+    - This project used Postgresql database

 6. **Start the FastAPI server:**